in Everett WA

 Astigmatism is an eye condition that affects a high percentage of the population.
-It results from an imperfect curvature of the eye that causes an refractive error.
+It results from an imperfect curvature of the eye that causes a refractive error.
 This means that, when light enters the eye, it is not focused evenly onto the retina.
 Instead, it is focused either in front of or behind the retina, often resulting in blurred vision.

 There are two types of astigmatism: corneal, in which the shape of the cornea is irregular, and lenticular, in which the lens is imperfectly shaped.
 Corneal astigmatism is more common.
 Either type of astigmatism can occur in combination with nearsightedness or farsightedness.
 Astigmatism is frequently so mild that it does not require correction.
 When it does, there are several treatment options available.
+If you believe you have Astigmatism and are seeking treatment options, call (425) 259-2020 today to schedule a personalized consultation with one of our top eye doctors in Everett, WA!

 Causes of Astigmatism